Ask your mentor to do a presentation, then click on these links to learn more about water at schools.

 - Submit pictures with captions to the Green Steps blog and Facebook page

 - Tear the peel from one orange and put it into any jar (like a clean peanut butter jar).

 - Fill the jar with white vinegar and screw on the lid.
 Let the contents “brew” for a couple of weeks until the vinegar turns pale orange in color.

 - Pour a few ounces of this concentrated cleaner into a small pail or a spray bottle filled with water (this cleaner will kill germs but is non-toxic for our air and water).

-- Use it to clean any hard surface at home or at school: desks, sinks, counter, etc.
+- Use it to clean any hard surface at school: desks, sinks, counters, etc.